 - Trains code enforcement personnel.

-- Provides for qualified officers to conduct hearings on contested environmental citations.
+- Provides for qualified attorneys to act as Administrative Law Judges to conduct hearings on contested environmental citations.

 Community Outreach and Education